 Views from Google Maps:

-The aircraft were painted in desert camouflage colors in preparation for a delivery that was never made.
-They were reportedly serviced for a few years, but they were later left to the elements are now considered to be closer to scrap metal than aircraft.
+The aircraft in Marietta were painted in desert camouflage colors in preparation for a delivery that was never made.
+They were reportedly serviced for a few years, but they were later left to the elements are now likely closer to scrap metal than aircraft.
 Officially, they are property of Libya so they cannot be disposed of, and the State Department continues to pay the associated parking and storage fees charged by Lockheed over the past half century.

 About the C-130 Hercules